josemicn11/iot-network-monitoring/README.md

 # IoT Network Monitoring System 📡

-Docker-based monitoring system for DNS traffic and system metrics, developed as my Final Degree Project in Telecommunications Engineering.

-## Overview 🔎

-This project provides a modular monitoring environment built around a Raspberry Pi, combining DNS traffic analysis, system monitoring, time-series storage, visualization and natural-language interaction.

-The system is organized around three main areas:

-- **Monitoring backend** — collection and processing of DNS and system metrics
-- **Visualization layer** — Grafana dashboards and automated alerts
-- **Conversational interface** — Telegram assistant for querying monitoring data using natural language

 ## Architecture 🏗️

-The architecture connects data collection, storage, visualization and user interaction into a single monitoring workflow.
+The system is built around a Raspberry Pi that acts as the main monitoring node and integrates data collection, storage, visualization, alerting and natural-language interaction.

+The architecture combines two main monitoring flows:

+- **DNS monitoring** — Pi-hole manages DNS traffic and provides activity data.
+A Python collector processes metrics such as total queries, blocked requests, cached queries, active clients and most requested domains before storing them in InfluxDB.
-- **Monitoring backend** — Pi-hole collects DNS activity, a Python collector processes DNS metrics, and Telegraf gathers system metrics from the monitored hosts.
-All metrics are stored in InfluxDB as time-series data.
+- **System monitoring** — Telegraf collects CPU, memory, disk, network and system load metrics from the Raspberry Pi and the monitored PC, sending them directly to InfluxDB.

+The collected data is stored in two time-series buckets:

+- `pihole_metrics` — DNS activity and client metrics
+- `system_metrics` — host and operating system metrics

+From this storage layer, two main services consume the data:

-- **Visualization layer** — Grafana queries InfluxDB to provide dashboards for DNS activity and system health, while also generating alerts when relevant thresholds are exceeded.
+- **Grafana** — provides dashboards for DNS activity and system health, and generates automated alerts when relevant thresholds are exceeded.
-- **Conversational interface** — A Telegram bot allows users to query monitoring data using natural language.
-A rule-based parser handles most queries, while a local LLM running through Ollama acts as a semantic fallback for less structured requests.
+- **Telegram assistant** — allows monitoring data to be queried using natural language.
+A rule-based parser handles most requests, while a local LLM running through Ollama acts as a semantic fallback for less structured queries.

+The system is deployed using Docker and Docker Compose, keeping the main services separated and making the environment easier to reproduce and maintain.

 <p align="center">
   <img src="docs/architecture.png" alt="System architecture" width="800"/>